Damontre Moore: New York Giants

 Though some teams viewed Moore as a 3–4 outside linebacker, the Giants selected him as a 4–3 defensive end.
 He saw action in 15 games during the regular season, during which time he recorded 11 tackles and 1 forced fumble.
 The latter occurred during a Monday Night Football game against the Vikings when Moore stripped the ball while playing kickoff coverage.

 Moore recorded his first career sack during his second season on September 25, 2014, against the Washington Redskins.

 On December 11, 2015, Moore was waived for violating team rules, reportedly due to having an altercation with fellow defensive lineman Cullen Jenkins regarding headphones.
 The incident with Jenkins was one of several altercations Moore had with teammates during the 2015 season, according to Jay Glazer of Fox Sports.

 Miami Dolphins

 On December 14, 2015, Moore was claimed off waivers by the Miami Dolphins.
 He was released by the team on May 2, 2016.

-Oakland Raiders
+Oakland Raiders (first stint)

 On May 9, 2016, Moore signed with the Oakland Raiders.
 He was released on August 5.

-Seattle Seahawks
+Seattle Seahawks (first stint)

 On November 1, 2016, Moore was signed by the Seattle Seahawks.
 He was placed on the injured reserve list on December 20, after suffering a foot injury.
 He made 7 tackles and half a sack, while playing in 4 games.
 The injury forced him to miss 3 of his last 4 contests.